 We are looking for both specific tips and broader expertise.
 If you’re a current or former government employee, please sign up to be a source for our reporters.
 We may contact you with questions related to your area of experience.

 Your guidance will help us tell important stories.
-We investigated how a campaign to slash the Internal Revenue Service’s budget led to gains for tax cheats, the rich and big corporations.
-We found that thousands of patients had been put at risk by heart devices the Food and Drug Administration knew could be dangerous.
+We investigated how a campaign to slash the Internal Revenue Service’s budget hurt the poor and led to gains for tax cheats and big corporations.
+We laid out the true consequences of relocating the Bureau of Land Management’s headquarters.
+We found that Chevron was approved to use dangerous plastic-based fuels, even though the Environmental Protection Agency knew they were dangerous.
 And when we reported on the National Highway Traffic Safety Administration’s failure to enforce safety standards for children’s car seats, it led to impact in Congress and 18 states.

 These are some of the agencies and offices that ProPublica reporters are particularly focused on right now.
 If you work for one of them, we’d appreciate your help.